 It’s every renter’s desire to finish a leasing term, but sometimes, situations can occur that make this impossible.
 It might be due to job relocation, marriage, divorce or a host of other reasons.
 Whatever it may be, it results in them breaking the lease.

-There are certain consequences that come with breaking a lease in Colorado Springs, CO.
+There are certain consequences that occur when you break a lease in Colorado Springs, CO.
 This article focuses on the governing Colorado Lease Laws.
-We’ll go over the reasons the court accepts when breaking a lease.
+We’ll go over the reasons the court accepts when breaking a lease, how it might affect the security deposit, and how to follow the proper procedures when terminating a lease in Colorado.
 Being armed with the right information will protect you, whether you’re a landlord or a tenant in Colorado Springs.

-Breaking a lease is tough for both parties, as it can lead to negative effects.
-For the tenant, it can harm their credit score, make it harder to find another rental property, and may subject them to lawsuits and damage expenses.
+While you might assume that it is easy for a tenant to break the lease, it is tough for both parties, as it can lead to negative effects.
+A lease is a legally binding contract, so for the tenant, it can harm their credit score, make it harder to find another rental property, and may subject them to lawsuits and damage expenses, which can be taken out of their security deposit.
 Their security deposit will also not be refunded.

 Even if there are reasonable grounds for eviction, landlords are not allowed to: